acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

 }
 ```

-In the function above, we can see it calls some functions, which start with `github_com_lrstanley_girc`.
-It turned out that, this is an open source IRC client from [github](https://github.com/lrstanley/girc).
-Having the source code of the library is very good since it will make reverse engineering and debugging easier.
+We could observe that the function above called some functions begin with `github_com_lrstanley_girc`.
+This turned out to be a [github](https://github.com/lrstanley/girc) open source IRC client.
+Having the library's source code is valuable since it will make reverse engineering and debugging easier.
-The "main_main" function is just a modified version of an [example](https://github.com/lrstanley/girc/blob/master/example_test.go#L88) in the respository.
+The "main_main" function was simply a modified version of an [example](https://github.com/lrstanley/girc/blob/master/example_test.go#L88) in the repository.

 ```golang
 func Example_commands() {
     client := girc.New(girc.Config{